 Please note: Municipal Court is conducting business by phone.
 Please call 541-774-2040.

-Smoke alarms are essential because they provide an early warning of a fire developing in your home.
 According to the National Fire Protection Association, two thirds of home fire deaths occur in homes without a working smoke alarm.
 Deadly smoke can fill your home in a matter of minutes.
-A working smoke alarm significantly increases your chances of surviving a deadly home fire.
-Properly placed and maintained smoke alarms increase your chances of surviving a fire by 50%.
-Smoke alarms are intended to warn you whether you are awake or asleep.
+A working smoke alarm significantly increases your chances of surviving a home fire.
+Smoke alarms provide an early warning of a developing fire and they warn you whether you are awake or asleep.

-Smoke alarms are powered by either a battery or are hardwired into your home’s electrical system.
-Hardwired smoke alarms are usually equipped with a backup battery.
-If your smoke alarm is powered by battery, the battery needs to be replaced annually unless it is a long-life battery (check the owner’s manual).
-All batteries should be maintained and replaced in accordance with manufacturer’s guidance.
+Smoke alarms are either solely powered by a battery or are hardwired into your home’s electrical system with a battery back up.
+Batteries need to be replaced every year in accordance with manufacturer’s guidance.
 Test smoke alarms monthly to ensure they are functioning.

-Click on the picture on the right to view our smoke alarm brochure.
+Click the picture for Medford Fire's smoke alarm brochure.